Skip to main content

 Pickleball initially gained popularity in schools and retirement communities due to its physical and social benefits.
 With its small court, the action is relatively contained meaning it does not require much movement.
 The sport saw another surge in participation during the COVID-19 pandemic as people looked for safe and socially-distanced activities to enjoy with friends.

-According to a 2023 study from the Sports & Fitness Industry Association (SFIA), participation almost doubled in 2022 for an 85.7 percent increase year-over-year and a 158.6 percent increase in three years.
-By the end of 2022, there were more than 44,000 pickleball venues in the U.S. alone which equaled nearly 130 new locations per month.
+According to a 2023 study from the Sports & Fitness Industry Association, participation almost doubled in 2022 for an 85.7 percent increase year-over-year and reached about 8.9 million participants, with more than 44,000 pickleball venues in the U.S., highlighting the explosive growth and the infrastructure needed to keep up.

 What Are The Rules?